Base Playbook: From Demo to First Private Bundle

 - Promote to canary after documenting guardrails in your checklist.

-Private bundle crafting
+private bundle crafting

 - Keep bundles compact (≤5 transactions) and reuse tested templates.